iterative/cml/README.md

 _EO: Instructions to configure CML in a project repository here?
 Need to show the workflow being defined._
 _How should we provide GitHub/GitLab details?
 Should we have separate sections with specific instructions for each?_
-_That seems preferable to jumping back and forth between them as we're currently doing._
+_That seems preferable to jumping back and forth between them as we're currently doing.
+Perhaps, if we expect one service will be dominant/much more popular, we just feature an explanation for that service here and have a link to instructions for the other.
+"Alternatively, for instructions with GitLab, see our docs..."_

 <details>
 <summary>CML for Github</summary>